-Being a foster parent is a very rewarding experience.
-You will be caring for children who have been abused or neglected and serving as a role model for the biological families who are working to be reunified with their children.
-This is the ultimate public trust.
+Being a foster parent is an enriching experience.
+You will be caring for abused or neglected children and serving as a role model for the biological families working for reunification with their children.
+Here’s how to get started on the path to becoming a foster parent.

 - Participate in child abuse and criminal background check